Abu Bakr: Shi'a view

-However, Sunnis argue that Ali and Abu Bakr were not enemies and that Ali named his sons Abi Bakr in honor of Abu Bakr.
-After the death of Abu Bakr, Ali raised Abu Bakr's son Muhammad ibn Abu Bakr.
-The Twelver Shia view Muhammad as one of the greatest companions of Ali.
-When he was killed by the Umayyads, Aisha, the third wife of Muhammad (the prophet), raised and taught her nephew Qasim ibn Muhammad ibn Abu Bakr.
-Qasim's mother was from Ali's family and his daughter Farwah bint al-Qasim was married to Muhammad al-Baqir and was the mother of Ja'far al-Sadiq.
-Therefore, Qasim was the grandson of Abu Bakr and the grandfather of Ja'far al-Sadiq.

-Zaydi Shias, the largest group amongst the Shia before the Safavid dynasty and currently the second-largest group (although its population is only about 5% of all Shia Muslims), believe that on the last hour of Zayd ibn Ali (the uncle of Ja'far al-Sadiq), he was betrayed by the people in Kufa who said to him: "May God have mercy on you!
+Zaydi Shi'as believe that on the last hour of Zayd ibn Ali (the uncle of Ja'far al-Sadiq), he was betrayed by the people in Kufa who said to him: "May God have mercy on you!
 What do you have to say on the matter of Abu Bakr and Umar ibn al-Khattab?"
 Zayd ibn Ali said, "I have not heard anyone in my family renouncing them both nor saying anything but good about them [...] when they were entrusted with government they behaved justly with the people and acted according to the Quran and the Sunnah".

-In a similar view, the Ismaili Shias under the leadership of the Aga Khans have also come to accept the caliphates of the first three caliphs, including that of Abu Bakr:
+In a similar view, Ismaili Shi'as under the leadership of the Aga Khans have also come to accept the caliphates of the first three caliphs, including that of Abu Bakr: